-For the duration of the employment and for one month after its end, the employee may not waive claims arising from mandatory provisions of labour law or a collective agreement (see art.
+For the duration of the employment and for one month after its end, the employee may principally not waive claims arising from mandatory provisions of labour law or a collective agreement (see art.
 341 para.
 1 of the Swiss Code of Obligations).

-Apart from these limits, it is however recognised by doctrine and jurisdiction that the employee can waive any of his/her claims in the context of a termination agreement as long as it is not concluded in order to circumvent safeguarding provisions for the benefit of the employee respectively sufficiently reconciles the employer’s and the employee’s (particularly financial) interests.
+It is however recognised by doctrine and jurisdiction that the employee can waive any of his/her claims in the context of a termination agreement as long as it is not concluded in order to circumvent safeguarding provisions for the benefit of the employee respectively sufficiently reconciles the employer’s and the employee’s (particularly financial) interests.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.